melissawm/acquire-docs/docs/get_started.md

 ### Install the Python library

+The `acquire-zarr` Python library is compatible with Python versions 3.9-3.13.

-To install the `acquire-zarr` Python library on Windows, macOS, or Ubuntu, run the following command:
+To install the library on Windows, macOS, or Ubuntu, run the following command:

 ```bash
 python -m pip install acquire-zarr